janneengestoft/birc-project/README.md

 Start by creating your own [github account](https://github.com/join) if you do not have one.
 Then follow the instructions [on this page](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) to add ssh keys to GitHub so you do not need to type your password every time you sync with GitHub.

 Now log into your GitHub account on the web.
-Go to the [birc-project repository](https://github.com/kaspermunch/birc-project) and fork it.
-Forking creates your own copy of the birc-project repository on your GitHub account.
-That way you can add your project files to it and make it your own.
+Go to the [birc-project repository](https://github.com/kaspermunch/birc-project).
+In addition to this page, the repository contains a folder structure and config files, which serve as a good starting point for a project repository.
+You must now "fork" the repository.
+Forking creates your own copy of the birc-project repository under your own GitHub account.
 To fork the repository, click the button in the top right corner that says `Fork`.

 Once your own `birc-project` repository is ready, go to the repository front page.
 There you will find your own copy of this page.
 Read on from there.